 This year I wanted to share some of the fun things that I love to do with BIG KIDS and a few of the ideas that I have found, implemented, and can’t wait to try as parties and classroom festivities are heading into full swing.

 I knew my students would love the opportunity to have a friendly class competition while burning off some excess energy.
-Play at recess, take students out for your classroom party, or use the game as a clever incentive for awesome work ethic or behavior during this last week of the month.
+Play at recess, take students out for your classroom party, or use the game as an incentive for awesome work ethic or behavior during this last week of the month.
 Energy burning is the gift that keeps on giving, especially during this sugar-filled time of year, as you know!